Skip to content

 Short hair can help your scalp breathe and reduce itching and irritation caused by psoriasis.

-How to Shave Your Head With Scalp Psoriasis
+How to Shave Your Head When You Have Scalp Psoriasis

 Shaving your head with scalp psoriasis can be a challenging task, but with proper preparation and care, it can be done without exacerbating the condition.
 Here are some steps to follow: